rajat-mehra05/Instagramify---Insta-clone/README.md

 ### Issues
 - It'a version 1.0
-- Mobile responsive is not fully achieved though for User Profile Screen
+- Mobile responsive is not fully achieved(for User Profile Screen).

 ### License
 The MIT License